smartdevicelink/sdl_evolution/proposals/0141-multiple-transports.md

 ### Extension of Core

-* Conversion of `connection_key` values between Primary and Secondary Transports<br>
+* Handling messages from Secondary Transport as if they were received through Primary Transport<br>
-`connection_key` value is included by `application_manager::Message` and `protocol_handler::RawMessage` classes.
-It is used to distinguish not only between connections but also between apps.
-Since connections through Primary Transport and Secondary Transports are different, the values of `connection_key` will be also different.<br>
+To minimize impacts on existing implementation, Core should treat incoming messages received through Secondary Transport as if they came from Primary Transport.<br>
-When Core receives a frame from Proxy through Secondary Transport, it should replace the value of `connection_key` with that of frames coming through Primary Transport.
-With this modification, Media Manager class should treat the frames from Secondary Transport as if they were received through Primary Transport.<br>
+An idea is to overwrite `connection_key` value of the messages.
+The value is included in `application_manager::Message` and `protocol_handler::RawMessage` classes, and is used to distinguish between connections.
+Core remembers the value of `connection_key` of the frames that come from Primary Transport.
+When Core receives a frame through Secondary Transport, it replaces the value of `connection_key` with that of frames coming through Primary Transport.<br>
-Core uses the value of Session ID included in Start Service frame to find out the services initiated by a single app.
+Core uses the value of Session ID included in Start Service frame to find out which services are initiated by a single app.
 * Including additional parameters in Start Service ACK frame Core should include `secondaryTransport`, `servicesMap` and `transportType` parameters in Start Service ACK frame.
 The values of `secondaryTransport` and `servicesMap` are acquired from smartDeviceLink.ini file.
 For the value of `transportType`, ConnectionHandler keeps connection type (such as Bluetooth, USB, Wi-Fi) when a new connection is detected through OnConnectionEstablished() callback.
 Then it includes the connection type in `ConnectionHandlerObserver::OnServiceStartedCallback`.
 * Sending out `Transport Config Update` Control Frame<br>